 Solar radiation overwhelming satellite signals cause these interruptions.
 During the spring and fall equinoxes, the sun’s path lines up directly between the ground and space satellites.
 The solar radiation in this line-up causes the black screen.
 Talk about a science lesson!

-The interruptions are caused by solar radiation overwhelming satellite signals.
-During the March and September equinoxes, the path of the sun lines up directly between the ground and space satellites.
-The solar radiation in this line-up causes the black screen which makes you want to crush your remote and pull your hair out.
-On the bright side, these issues resolve on their own when the sun moves and shouldn’t last for more than ten minutes.
-For a great visual explanation of Sun Fade watch this clip on youtube: Sun Fade Video.
+On the bright side, these issues resolve on their own when the sun moves and shouldn’t last for more than 10 minutes.
+For a great visual explanation of Sun Fade, check out this clip on YouTube: Sun Fade Video.

-If you experience channel loss for more than ten minutes at a time or in the nighttime hours, this could indicate a larger issue outside of sun fade and we definitely want to hear from you to help you find a resolution.
-Our support team is happy to help you over the phone (866-481-2556), via Facebook, Twitter, or live chat on our website.
+If you experience channel loss for more than 10 minutes at a time or in the nighttime hours, this could indicate a more significant issue outside of Sun Fade.
+Please reach out so we can help you find a resolution as quickly as possible.
+Our support team is happy to help you over the phone at 866.481.2556, via our ALLO Fiber Nebraska, ALLO Fiber Colorado, or ALLO Fiber Arizona Facebook pages, Twitter, or live chat on our website.